mchasteen/k8s-homelab/README.md

 ## Node OS
 Decide the node (server) [OS](https://docs.k3s.io/installation/requirements#operating-systems) you will use to host K3s.

-I chose OpenSuSE leap as my base OS, which is in the an entierprise linux vein, since is K3s is related to or product of Rancher (also produces Longhorn distributed storage), and Rancher which is "by" SuSE...Which OpenSuse Leap is the opensource upstream distro of SUSE Entierprise Linux (SLES).
+I chose OpenSuSE leap as my base OS, which is in the enterprise linux vein, since is K3s is related to or product of Rancher (also produces Longhorn distributed storage), and Rancher which is "by" SuSE...Which OpenSuse Leap is the opensource upstream distro of SUSE Entierprise Linux (SLES).

 Also, I have been around SuSE since before Novell bought them (back when it came on a CD) and I am comfortable with the system.
 It is very stable overall and supports many different Linux skill levels.
 The system can be configured using their configuration tool called YaST which has a GIU and CLI client.